danjdrennan/dist_matrices/README.md

 Numerical stability becomes especially important when using single precision floats, hardware accelerators (GPUs), or JIT compiled functions.

-The implementations shown here are not optimized for numerical stability.
 One way to improve the stability is to pre-center the inputs before using them.
 Another step is to clamp the min values to a small positive number to avoid problems with small negative numbers if one computes square distances directly.
+The batch centering step is shown in `dist.py`.

 ## References